backstage/backstage/docs/features/kubernetes/troubleshooting.md

 ## Kubernetes is not showing up on Service Entities

-Sometimes, kubernetes is not showing up on service entities, we should test your k8s cluster are already connected to backstage or not.
+Sometimes, Kubernetes is not showing up on service entities, we should test your k8s cluster are already connected to Backstage or not.

 ```curl
 # curl request